 Dr. Gross said having an existing relationship with the facility gives the staffing agency the experience and history to properly communicate with the hospital on his behalf.
 “When you have an employment agency, their purpose is to make sure everything’s on the up-and-up.”

-Megan says using a staffing agency to help with your job search can save you a lot of time and headache, and she recommends using one to find your next permanent position.
+Megan says using a staffing agency to help with your medical job search can save you a lot of time and headaches, and she recommends using one to find your next permanent position.

 “I will say one huge advantage with a staffing agency was my recruiter was my own personal filter.
 He knew what I wanted, narrowed the search for me, and helped get me in front of the right people.
 It was exactly what I was looking for.”